What to do when you encounter tricky texts or perplexing concepts throughout your study.

 Wait a minute…

 The Bible is supposed to be the Word of God, right?
-An inspired work of literature meant to guide people into a relationship with Him?
+Isn’t it an inspired work of literature meant to guide people into a relationship with Him?
 So why would it sometimes say one thing in one place, and then contradict itself in another?

 There must be more to the story.